-Other FecI homologues, such as FiuR/FiuI, FoxR/FoxI, HasS/HasI and FemR/FemI, are 183 present in many bacterial species belonging to the Proteobacteria phylum.
-Most of them 184 are often clustered with genes coding for a FecA-like OMP and a putative anti-sigma 185 factor containing a FecR-like domain (Sexton et al., 1996; Biville et al., 2004; Braun et 186 187 al., 2006; Brooks and Buchanan, 2008; Thakur, et al., 2013; Llamas et al., 2014; Chevalier et al., 2018; Lang et al., 2018).
-The great variety of associated domains, 188 organized in almost 200 different architectures according to the Pfam database (El-Gebali 189 190 et al., 2019), seems to indicate that this FecIR system might be a generalized signaltransduction mechanism used to regulate the entry of different types of products (Staroń 191 et al., 2009; Karlsson et al., 2011; Mascher, 2013; Pinto and Mascher, 2016).
-192
+Other Fecl homologues, such as FiuR/Fiul, FoxR/Foxl, HasS/HasI and FemR/FemI, are present in many bacterial species belonging to the Proteobacteria phylum.
+Most of them are often clustered with genes coding for a FecA-like OMP and a putative anti-sigma factor containing a FecR-like domain (Sexton et al., 1996; Biville et al., 2004; Braun et al., 2006; Brooks and Buchanan, 2008; Thakur, et al., 2013; Llamas et al., 2014; Chevalier et al., 2018; Lang et al., 2018).
+The great variety of associated domains, organized in almost 200 different architectures according to the Pfam database (El-Gebali et al., 2019), seems to indicate that this FecIR system might be a generalized signal-transduction mechanism used to regulate the entry of different types of products (Staroń et al., 2009; Karlsson et al., 2011; Mascher, 2013; Pinto and Mascher, 2016) such as complex polysaccharides in the gut environment, as suggested for FecIR-like systems in Bacteroidetes (Xu et al., 2004).

-193 2.
-Mechanism of action of Pseudomonas aeruginosa PvdS and FpvI
+Mechanism of action of Pseudomonas aeruginosa PvdS and Fpvl

-The P. aeruginosa PAO1 genome encodes 19 ECF sigma factors, 14 of which are 194 195 regulated by iron starvation and are involved in the expression of TBDTs for 196 siderophores, heme or iron citrate uptake (Llamas et al., 2008; Chevalier et al., 2018).
-The best-studied system in this bacterium is the pyoverdine CSS system (Ravel and 197 198 Cornelis, 2003; Visca et al., 2007).
+The P. aeruginosa PAO1 genome encodes 19 ECF sigma factors, 14 of which are regulated by iron starvation and are involved in the expression of TBDTs for siderophores, heme or iron citrate uptake (Llamas et al., 2008; Chevalier et al., 2018; Otero-Asman et al., 2019).
+The best-studied system in this bacterium is the pyoverdine CSS system (Ravel and Cornelis, 2003; Visca et al., 2007).
 Although the pyoverdine signaling pathway is similar to the Fe3+-citrate system described above, it differs in several aspects.
-First, it responds 199 to the endogenously produced siderophore pyoverdine complexed with Fe3+, as opposed 200 to an exogenous source as in the case of Fe3+-citrate; second, one anti-sigma factor 201 controls two sigma factors (Beare et al., 2003); and third, genes involved in this system 202 are not adjacent in the genome, and even the sigma and anti-sigma factors are not co-203 204 transcribed (Beare et al., 2003; Llamas et al., 2014).
+First, it responds to the endogenously produced siderophore pyoverdine complexed with Fe3+, as opposed to an exogenous source as in the case of Fe3+-citrate; second, one anti-sigma factor controls two sigma factors (Beare et al., 2003); and third, genes involved in this system are not adjacent in the genome, and even the sigma and anti-sigma factors are not co-transcribed (Beare et al., 2003; Llamas et al., 2014).

-This CSS consists of the ferripyoverdine receptor FpvA (energized by the complex TonB-205 206 ExbB-ExbD), the anti-sigma factor FpvR, and the two ECF sigma factors FpvI and PvdS, which remain sequestered in the membrane by FpvR in the absence of ferripyoverdine 207 208 (Figure 2A).
-In this cascade, the interaction of ferric siderophore with the FpvA binding pocket, formed by at least 14 amino acid (most of them aromatic residues), transmits a 209 210 signal to TonB that facilitates the import of ferripyoverdine (Schalk et al., 1999; Schalk 211 et al., 2002; Schalk et al., 2004; Cobessi et al., 2005; Wirth et al., 2007).
-The 212 conformational changes in FpvA also result in the proteolytic cleavage of FpvR by the RseP/MucP protease (Visca et al., 2007).
-The subsequent liberation of FpvI and PvdS 213 214 allows the expression of the target regulons (Figure 2B).
-The FpvI regulon includes the fpvA gene (Beare et al., 2003), some genes involved in pyoverdine biosynthesis (pvdA, 215 216 pvdIJD, and fpvGHIJ), and other genes such as the heme-uptake transporter hasR or the 217 small RNA gene prrF1 (Ravel and Cornelis, 2003; Schulz et al., 2015).
-PvdS controls the transcription of a regulon of about 80 genes (Ochsner et al., 2002; Schulz et al., 2015), 218 219 including genes involved in pyoverdine biosynthesis, secretion and utilization, other 220 virulence genes such as those encoding exotoxin A, the extracellular protease PrpL, and several type III secretion systems that function as toxins, such as ExoT and ExoS 221 222 (Wilderman et al., 2001; Gaines et al., 2007).
-Moreover, PvdS regulates the expression of the sigma factor PA14 21540 (PA3285), the ferrochalatase hemH, and other genes 223 involved in cellular functions unrelated to iron uptake (for a review see Chevalier et al., 224 225 2018).
+This CSS consists of the ferripyoverdine receptor FpvA (energized by the complex TonB-ExbB-ExbD), the antisigma factor FpvR and the two ECF sigma factors FpvI and PvdS, which remain sequestered in the membrane by FpvR in the absence of ferripyoverdine (Fig. 2A).
+In this cascade, the interaction of ferric siderophore with the FpvA binding pocket, formed by at least 14 amino acid (most of them aromatic residues), transmits a signal to TonB that facilitates the import of ferripyoverdine (Schalk et al., 1999; Schalk et al., 2002; Schalk et al., 2004; Cobessi et al., 2005; Wirth et al., 2007).
+The conformational changes in FpvA also result in the proteolytic cleavage of FpvR by the RseP/MucP protease (Visca et al., 2007).
+The subsequent liberation of FpvI and PvdS allows the expression of the target regulons (Fig. 2B).
+The FpvI regulon includes the fpvA gene (Beare et al., 2003), some genes involved in pyoverdine biosynthesis (pvdA, pvdIJD and fpvGHIJ), and other genes such as the heme-uptake transporter hasR or the small RNA gene prrF1 (Ravel and Cornelis, 2003; Schulz et al., 2015).
+PvdS controls the transcription of a regulon of about 80 genes (Ochsner et al., 2002; Schulz et al., 2015), including genes involved in pyoverdine biosynthesis, secretion and utilization, other virulence genes such as those encoding exotoxin A, the extracellular protease PrpL, and several type III secretion systems that function as toxins, such as ExoT and ExoS (Wilderman et al., 2001; Gaines et al., 2007).
+Moreover, PvdS regulates the expression of the sigma factor PA14\21540 (PA3285), the ferrochalatase hemH